SecurityMoey/Duo-Log-Parser-for-Country/README.md

 # Duo-Log-Parser-for-Country

 The DUO Security platform (www.duosecurity.com) allows an admin to block users in specific countries from using the Multi-Factor Authentication (MFA).
+The feature is known as 'User Location' restrictions.

 <b>The Problem:</b>
 Geo-ip informaiton is not available for analysis

 In the web base admin console, the authentication logs will display geo-ip information (i.e country and city) for single authenication entries.
 In order to implement the country block, I would like to review my all my authenication logs and see what countries my users have been authenicating from.
+This is currently not available in the web console or as an extract of the authenication logs.

 <b>Solution:</b>